-The vanity could very well be the largest piece of “furniture” in your bathroom.
-As such, you have a prime opportunity to show off your style with a vanity makeover!
-In a DIY bathroom remodel, you may not feel completely comfortable with replacing the vanity altogether…or you might.
-But if you don’t, there are still some great ways that you, yourself, can take your bathroom vanity from drab to fab.
+The vanity or double vanity could be the largest piece of “furniture” in your bathroom.
+You have an opportunity to show off your style with a vanity makeover.
+With a DIY bathroom remodel, you may not feel comfortable with replacing the vanity.
+If you don’t, there are a few ways you can take your bathroom vanity from drab to fab.

-- Replacing the vanity altogether.
-(This idea might require a plumber or other professional, unless you are a very experienced and knowledgeable DIYer in this arena.)
+- Replacing the vanity.
+(This idea might require a plumber or other professional unless you are a very experienced and knowledgeable DIYer in this arena.)

 - Updating the cabinet faces of your existing bathroom vanity.

-- Laying a faux marble countertop out of concrete underlayment onto your existing bathroom vanity countertop.
+- Laying a faux marble countertop out of concrete underlayment or undermount sink onto your existing bathroom vanity countertop.